TutsWiki/source/content/java/regex.md

 tags: [Java]
 ---
 ### 1.1 Introduction
-Regular expression in simple terms is a special sequence of symbols and alphanumeric characters that defines a search pattern.
+Regular Expression in simple terms is a special sequence of symbols and alphanumeric characters that defines a search pattern.

 ### 1.2 Uses
-- These are used to describe what you are looking for when you search data in text, article etc.
+- These are used to describe what you are looking for when you search for data in text, article etc.
 - It is used for **Data Validation** e.g. checking if the user has inserted a valid e-mail address or not while registering in a website.
 - It is used for **Data Scraping/Web scraping** e.g. when you want to scrape particular data from a website.
 - These are also used in search engines, string processing etc.